Gabi-rgb/RemoteSensingPlaybook/II-Library/readme.md

 ## 3. Installing GDAL (Geospatial Data Abstraction Library)

-GDAL is one of the most important libraries in remote sensing.
+[GDAL](https://gdal.org/en/stable/) is one of the most important libraries in remote sensing.
 It allows you to:
 - Read and write geospatial raster and vector formats (GeoTIFF, Shapefile, etc.)
 - Handle metadata and coordinate systems
 - Perform raster calculations and reprojections

 **Note**: GDAL can be tricky to install due to dependencies.
-You will find a dedicated section [below / or linked here] with tips and examples.
+I will explain how to do it below.

+### *First step*
+You need to download a .whl.
+You can find this files [here](https://github.com/cgohlke/geospatial-wheels/releases).
+Look into the asset and find the correct .whl.
+We are searching for a file looking like this : *gdal-3.10.2-cp312-cp312-win_amd64.whl*.
+3.10.2 is gdal version, cp312 is the python version(3.12 here), and finally win_amd64 is your systems (windows 64 bit here).
+Choose the .whl who satisfy your profile and your need.

+### *Second step*
+Next enter your virtual environment (see How to pip in the environment) and type :

+  pip install C:\chemin\vers\fichier\gdal-3.10.2-cp312-cp312-win_amd64.whl

 ---